Linda Rogers (politician): Early life and education

 Rogers was born in Bad Axe, Michigan.
 She earned a Bachelor of Science degree in mathematics education from Central Michigan University.

 Career

 After graduating from college, Rogers worked as a teacher.
 She has also owned and operated several businesses, including Lindy's Restaurant, Juday Creek Estates, Nugent Builders, and the Juday Creek Golf Course.
 Rogers also worked as the president of the National Golf Course Owners Association and the Indiana Home Builders Association.
 She was elected to the Indiana Senate in 2018.
 In 2022, Rogers authored an amendment to House Bill 1134 that would require school learning management systems and teaching materials more accessible to parents.
+In 2025, she voted against a bill being pushed by Donald Trump that would redraw Indiana's congressional districts ahead of the 2026 midterm elections.